sammccord/interview-file-uploader/README.md

 2. User can select a gif from search results
 3. Clicking submit will save the gif as a users PFP

-- How to save the pfp image is up to you.
+- # How to save the pfp image is up to you.
 One option is to upload to an Adim internal s3 bucket.
 The access keys will be provided along with this prompt.

+### To set up dev env

+1. clone this repo
+2. in terminal, run `npm install`
+3. in terminal, run `npm run dev`
+4. You now have your nextjs app hot reloading on port 3000

 ======